Project description

 Dashboard metrics

 The dashboard considers the metrics and content elements outlined in the CDMD metrics and data feed table below.
 The following supporting text specifies what each dashboard metric or content element means and how they were calculated or obtained.
 The first CDMD iteration includes metrics provided by the data partners and .
+The second iteration was supported with data by .
 The project is also supported by glassnode, whose data is planned to be included in future iterations and has been used internally by the project team as a supporting data source.

 CDMD metrics and data feed